english-blog/english-blog.github.io/_posts/2012-04-12-buying-gold-jewellery-know-the-facts-first.md

 title: Buying Gold Jewellery? - Know the facts first !
 date: 2012-04-12
 comments: false
-excerpt: Generally, I do not prefer Gold, in fact my engagement ring is the first gold ornament in my body.
-It's a custom in India for the bride & groom to wear Gold Jewels during wedding.
-I had no options but to buy.
-I head out to "Joy Alukkas".
-I was discussing about the Gold Jewellery Business in India, with the floor manager and I am surprised to know that majority of the people does not even understand the basics.
-In fact, my parents were cheated by "L.K.S Jewellers" when they bought 916 KDM Gold Rings few years back.
-So, this blog may be a beginner's first hand information, when you buy Gold Jewels in India.
 ---

 <a href="http://4.bp.blogspot.com/-OaKnWpIng3o/T4E8ja_jI0I/AAAAAAAATz0/oFdHr3r4Afc/s1600/buy+gold+for+cash.jpg" imageanchor="1" style="margin-left: 1em; margin-right: 1em;"><img border="0" height="199" src="http://4.bp.blogspot.com/-OaKnWpIng3o/T4E8ja_jI0I/AAAAAAAATz0/oFdHr3r4Afc/s320/buy+gold+for+cash.jpg" width="320" /></a>